CoverRight’s Mission and Editorial Guidelines.

 Medicare Advantage Plans may not be the best choice for everyone

 While Medicare Advantage plans can be a good choice for some beneficiaries, they may not be the best choice for everyone.
 Prior authorization, high out-of-pocket expenses and maximum out-of-pocket limits, narrow doctor networks, and low quality ratings are all potential drawbacks of these plans.
-Before enrolling in a Medicare Advantage plan, beneficiaries should carefully consider their healthcare needs and options and compare plans based on factors such as cost, coverage, and quality.
+Before enrolling in a Medicare Advantage plan, beneficiaries should carefully consider their healthcare needs and options and compare plans based on cost, coverage, and quality.

 Frequently Asked Questions